suny-downstate-medical-center/netpyne/doc/source/reference.rst

 .. - Want to have more control, customize sequence -- sim module related to sim; net module related to net
 .. - Other structures are possible (flexibiliyty) - e.g. can read simCfg or netparams from disk file; can load existing net etc

-Below is a list of all simulation configuration options by categories:
+Below is a list of all simulation configuration options (i.e. attributes of a SimConfig object) arranged by categories:

 Related to the simulation and netpyne framework: